Cheers in French: Essential expressions to ace Le Happy Hour

 The perfect response when someone cheerses you with santé is to just repeat it back with a smile and another santé!

 Literally, santé in English translates as health.
+It’s a straight equivalent of the most common Spanish cheers: salud.

 À ta santé, À votre santé